 Formation of the Biofilm

 The formation of the matrix depends on nutrient availability, synthesis, and secretion of the extracellular material.
 Biofilms are embedded in the matrix.
 This matrix is self-produced from an extracellular polymeric matrix (EPS).
-Its EPS is also regarded as the slime.
+Its EPS is also regarded as slime.
 It is found where there is water, in kitchens, contact lenses, and in the gut linings of animals.

 The first attachment of the colonies to the surface occurs by the weak and reversible Vanderwaals force.
 If the colonies don’t get detached immediately, the adhesion of cells in structures such as pili helps to anchor them.
 The indwelling of biofilm can occur in medical devices.
+Production of biofilms by bacteria such as Pseudomonas is controlled by the process of quorum-sensing.

 Stages of Biofilm Formation